 Official results are reported as ADAT scale scores.
-To assist with interpretation, the Score and Audit Information page at www.ada.org/adat is updated annually with a final report indicating scale scores and corresponding percentiles with respect to the overall candidate pool after the yearly test window has closed.
+To assist with interpretation, the ADAT website (www.ada.org/adat) is updated annually with a final report indicating scale scores and corresponding percentiles with respect to the overall candidate pool after the yearly test window has closed.